Canadian ISPs Block Pirate IPTV Services and Log Customer IP Addresses

 Internet service providers (ISPs) in Canada have reportedly blocked access to popular pirate IPTV services.
 These services were allegedly offering copyrighted content without permission and were targeted by a court order obtained by a group of Canadian broadcasters and telecommunications companies.
-While the blocking of pirate IPTV services is not new in Canada, the court order has raised concerns among privacy advocates.
-In this article, we’ll take a closer look at what’s happening and what you need to know.

 The Court Order and Blocked Services